Thursday, February 02, 2012

 In reality though, this was a big rate increase, since no one can keep within the lower tier as the bar is set too low.
 If I , as a lone resident, and a frugal, [ Jack Benny Cheapo], type can not stay out of the upper tier of consumption, then it follows that no family household can avoid the upper tier and thus the higher electrical consumption rate hike.

 The slick CEOs at BC Ferries managed to raise ferry fares Eighty Percent [80%] since 2003.
 According to an expert interviewed on the CBC.
 There was no massive revolt, however.
-Only recently has there been threats of boycotts Cleverness continues, and the BC Ferry execs promised that fares would not be raised again for a while.
+Only recently has there been threats of boycott.
+Cleverness continues, and the BC Ferry execs promised that fares would not be raised again for a while.
 So boycott threats subside and we the sheeple are appeased.

 Environment fees are another golden income goose for the government.
 Recently I paid a $6.50 enviro fee on a $89 printer.
 That’s a massive percentage rate for the fee.
 The government is raking in a golden windfall on these exorbitant fees.
 Good for provincial debt reduction and better odds for re-election.
 The BC HST was one sneaky venture that didn’t get by us.
 Goodbye premier Gordon Campbell.
 No bonus for you, only a giant sized pension.